crcn/tandem-old/README.md

 By default, web components built in Tandem are written in a simple to read & write format, called Paperclip.
 Paperclip web components are intented to be light weight, and compileable to many frameworks (React for starters).

-### Tandem Goals

-- Visual editing of _most_ web components (like 90% of code) like buttons & lists.
-- Visual tooling will be a 1-1 map of HTML & CSS.
-This means that people will need knowledge of HTML & CSS in order to use Tandem.
-- To lower the barrier for web development.
-Designers, and non-coders should be able to design web components without too much knowledge of coding.
-- To provide tools that educates the user of web features (hints, tooltips, warnings, tools that augment).
-- To reduce the amount of tooling required to build a web application.
-Tandem will give users the option to build their _entire_ web application with a click of a button.
-- To integrate with languages that are 100% editable in Tandem.
-Paperclip will be supported for starters, but other languages such as Vue, and Angular may be supported in the future.
-- To provide visual aid around web features with tooltips & suggestions on web design.
-- To reduce vendor lock-in.
-You shouldn't be stuck using Tandem if you don't want to use it anymore.

-### Tandem Non-goals

-- To support languages that are not designed for visual editing.
-SASS, LESS, and JSX, and other frameworks are optimized for good developer experience, but do a poor job producing code that is visually editable (things like `1 + 1`, and other computed properties are hard to change visually).
-- To suport very sophisticated web components.
-Tandem will be designed to support web components with _simple_ behavior.
-Complicated components will need to be written by hand in a language such as JSX that's more expressive (which is probably the best option anways).
-Developer tooling will also be provided so that engineers can inject behavior into a web component created in Tandem (either as a higher order function, or view controller).

 ## Planned features

 Below are some planned MVP, and future features for Tandem.